Israel at the 2017 Summer Deaflympics

 Israel competed in the 2017 Summer Deaflympics which was held in Samsun, Turkey and they sent a delegation of just 6 participants for the event.
 This was the 15th appearance for Israel in the Deaflympics after making its debut way back in 1993.
 The Israeli team managed to receive the solitary bronze medal in the Men's Shooting.
-This was the second overall medal won by Israel (after 24 years) in their Deaflympic history after clinching a bronze medal in the 1993 Summer Deaflympics.
+This was the second overall medal won by Israel in their Deaflympic history (after 24 years), following a bronze medal in the 1993 Summer Deaflympics.